JediZ/PDE-based-image-processing/README.md

 understand how the models work, I suggest that you take a look there.
 I have also included tutorials and other material related to PDE based image processing at my site.

+###1.1 REQUIREMENTS
+You need Matlab with a C-compiler.
+Some of the functions are written as MEX (Matlab EXecutable), in C-programming language.
+If you have problems compiling the functions, send me a message and I will try to sort out the problem.
+Personally I use Linux and gcc-compilers, but with the help of some friends now the MEX-functions should compile in Windows as well.
+Unless you already have setup mex in Matlab you might need to execute
+>mex -setup

 ##2 ABOUT THE FUNCTIONS

 You can execute all the examples by running